 From a query implementation perspective, it is unclear whether we should require strict interpretation using these values, or if we allow systems to perform “date arithmetic” more loosely, so that adding a month to 2/15 produces 3/15, rather than 3/16 (in leap years) or 3/17 (non-leap years), or allow that to be an implementation dependency.
 In most cases (e.g., research), it would seem that allowing for this to be implementation dependent would be sufficient, but for regulatory reporting, it may need to be stricter.

-The following example shows how to represent the administration of aspirin within 1 hour within 1 hour of admission.
+The following example shows how to represent the administration of aspirin within 1 hour of admission.

 Example TBD